W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 06b - Classes.md

 # Questions

-1. What kind of files do function declarations go in?
-1. What kind of files do function definitions go in?
-1. What is the scope resolution operator?
-1. When is a constructor method called?
-1. When is a destructor method called?
-1. What is function overloading?
+1. True or false - Creating a class means that you can now declare a variable with that class as the data type.
+1. True or false - You can create a pointer that points to a data-type created via a class.
+1. True or false - You can call the functions of a class via a pointer to that object.

-1. What is a static member?
+1. What is the operator that you use to access a class' function?
-1. What is a friend?
+1. What is the operator that you use to access a class' function via a pointer?
+1. When pointers are not being used (i.e., assigned some address of a valid item), they should be defaulted to what value?